 As much as possible, try to get a second opinion of a doctor that comes highly recommended by several people you trust.
 A good surgeon is hard to come by and it may mean the difference of a successful recovery, or having problems for the rest of your life.

 My surgeon wisely advised me, “Don’t have surgery unless you have no other option.
 However, if you do, be sure to find the best surgeon”

-And even if your surgeon is fantastic, keep in mind the second insight my surgeon shared with me: “No matter what a doctor tells you, your body will never be the same after surgery as it was before your condition”
+Even if your surgeon is fantastic, keep in mind the second insight my surgeon shared with me: “No matter what a doctor tells you, your body will never be the same after surgery as it was before your condition.”

 Now is the time to ask your family and friends for help.
 Don’t be afraid to let them know your challenges and how you will need help.
-You will quickly discover who will be there for you and support you.
+You will quickly discover who will be there to support you.
 Also, surrounding yourself with positive people during your recovery will make the healing process much easier.

 Just as important, is to avoid negative individuals during your healing process.
-In fact, on several different occasions, I even witnessed people fight with family members in the hospital right after their surgery and they ended up ripping their stiches and then had to go right back into surgery!
-Not exactly the best healing environment…
+In fact, on several different occasions, I witnessed people argue in the hospital right after their surgery.
+They ended up ripping their stitches and going right back into surgery!
+Not exactly the best healing environment…!

 Ask your doctor if you can pick up your medications a day or two before your surgery.
 This will allow you to go right home to bed, for much needed rest.
 You won’t have to go to the pharmacy right after the surgery, fighting lines while you are still groggy from the anesthesia.